 You can also use Windows to create a subfolder.

 Click a subfolder, or create a new subfolder.
 You can save within the file system as you want it to be organized.

 Because all our default blocks are now stored on the Cloud, you may not see each of these subfolders until you have selected one or more blocks contained in that subfolder.

 The Elevation Graphics tool is simply a block manager.
 As such, it provides a location and file system for this type of block.

 Save the item as indicated in the Save Block tool.

 Editing Blocks in the Elevation Graphics Library

-If a block in the Elevation Graphics library is not scaled correctly, or is not set to proper rotation, select it in the Elevation Graphics dialog box and click Edit to make changes to it.
+If a block in the Elevation Graphics library is not scaled correctly or is not set to proper rotation, or if you want to open the block's source file to customize it, select the block's thumbnail preview in the Elevation Graphics dialog box and click Edit to make changes to that block.